sampsyo/cs6120/content/blog/2019-10-23-posh/index.md

 efficient libraries for high performance computing.
 In these instances, developers are targeting very specific architectures with very detailed models of the processor and memory systems.
-Since developers in this domain are already concerned with the finnicky details that often make HTM transactions impractical, HTM does offer utility as a more flexible and performant synchronization primitive.
+Since developers in this domain are already concerned with the finicky details that often make HTM transactions impractical, HTM does offer utility as a more flexible and performant synchronization primitive.